What is an FHA loan?

 - Your back-end debt ratio (mortgage, plus all monthly debt payments) should not exceed 43 percent of your gross monthly income.
 Lenders may allow a ratio up to 50 percent in some cases.

-- If you experienced a bankruptcy, you must wait 12 months to two years to apply, and three years for a foreclosure.
+- If you experienced a bankruptcy, you must wait 12 months to two years to apply, or three years after a foreclosure.
 Lenders may make exceptions on waiting periods for borrowers with extenuating circumstances.

 FHA vs. conventional loans